Steep Stone was conceived and created in 2017 by three members of The Climbers' Club

 [maen = stone and serth = steep]

 Maen Serth is an evocative standing stone, a solitary yet majestic grey monolith, stark, silent, noble and old, singularly located on the highest point of Esgair Dderw, deep in Ellenith, the ancient Celtic heartland of the Cambrian Mountains.
 Such stones, or maenhir, have been an enduring and integral part of Elenydd's landscape for millennia.
-Rugged, old and weathered grey stones; time travellers like no other.
+Rugged, old and weathered; time travellers like no other.

 Mysterious, secretive, enigmatic Elenydd.